 - Discover Points

-Make sure you have linked your respective card as a form of payment and then go back to click the links above to see if you are targeted with the promotion (pro tip: sometimes it helps to unenroll and then re-enroll the card if you’ve used a promotion previously).
+Important note: make sure you have linked your respective card as a form of payment and then go back to click the links above to see if you are targeted with the promotion (pro tip: sometimes it helps to unenroll and then re-enroll the card if you’ve used a promotion previously).
 You can enroll a card at these links: American Express, Capital One, Chase, Citi, and Discover.
-You can unenroll by removing a card here.
+You can unenroll a card by going to your payments page in your wallet (select the card, then choose “edit” and “remove from wallet”) and then re-enroll the card to try again.

-Here’s an example of the landing page for a discount promo that I just signed up for, linked to a Citi credit card:
+Here’s an example of the landing page for a discount promo that I previously signed up for, linked to a Citi credit card:

 A few important things to note on these Amazon credit card discount promos:

-- A few of these promos are active right now, however, not everyone is targeted for every promotion every time – so save this article and check these promotional links frequently.
+- A few of these promos are active right now, however, not everyone is targeted for every promotion every time.
+The promotions typically recur every few months – so save this article and check these promotional links frequently.

 - You only have to (and probably should) use the minimum required 1 point ($0.01) when selecting your payment method, as you will get additional credit card rewards for using the card on the remainder of the purchase (but won’t if you use points to fully pay).
 Additionally, points are sometimes worth less than $0.01 each when used to purchase on Amazon, which is a bad deal for you as they are often more valuable elsewhere.